Mizlizzy/Jumia-instore-pickup-process/README.md

 During the pandemic, as a business analyst at Jumia-Tech, I devised new process steps to improve the online purchases - in-store pickup process and tech support.
 For online purchases, customers can select in-store pickup at checkout, reducing delivery times and promoting social distancing.

 # Disclaimer:
 All datasets and reports do not represent any company, institution or country.
-All info are dummy set to demonstrate my capabilities in
+All info are dummy set to demonstrate my capabilities

 # Analysis # RACI Metrics
 ![image](https://github.com/Mizlizzy/Jumia-instore-pickup-process/assets/125541494/a6a51077-9339-406d-a8d4-b5ca2fcaa234)